-Students interested in a career in teaching have several options, and are encouraged to contact the VWU Education department for advising.
-The Comprehensive Liberal Studies - Curricular Emphasis major is intended for students seeking to pursue a certification for teaching at the elementary school level.
-Students seeking certification at the secondary level will pursue a major in a specific field, and then take the recommended education courses.
-A Master of Arts in Education (M.A.Ed.) degree is also available for VWU students who have met the program prerequisites and who wish to complete their certification while earning a Master's Degree, typically during their fifth year at VWU.
-Careful advising is essential for students seeking teacher licensure, so these students are strongly recommended to seek an adviser from the EDUC department as soon as possible during their academic career.
+Students interested in a career in teaching have several options and are encouraged to contact the VWU Education department for advising.
+The Comprehensive Liberal Studies - Curricular Emphasis major is intended for students seeking to pursue a certification for teaching elementary (preK-6) or special education (K-12).
+VWU also offers a Master of Arts in Education (M.A.Ed.) degree which leads to teaching certification in thirteen different content areas.
+Students seeking certification at the graduate level will complete an undergraduate major in a specific field, apply for admission into the M.A.Ed. during their junior year, and begin the one-year M.A.Ed. directly after obtaining a bachelor's degree.
+Careful advising is essential for students seeking teacher licensure, so these students are strongly recommended to seek an adviser from the Education department as soon as possible during their academic career.